Santa Cruz Jewish Film Festival – Saturday, April 14 – Wednesday, April 18, 2018

 Sunday, April 15 Cabrillo College Forum 318 Union St., Watsonville No charge, donations appreciated.

 2:00 pm FACING FEAR Nominated for an Academy Award in 2014, this moving documentary explores the chance meeting at the LA Museum of Tolerance of a gay man and the former neo-Nazi skinhead who nearly beat him to death 25 years earlier.
-Featuring a very special guest for Q & A. “Riveting.” – SF Chronicle
+A very special guest, Matthew Boger, subject of the film, will field Q & A with Stephanie Jacobs of the Diversity Center moderating after the screening.
+“Riveting.” – SF Chronicle

 Monday, April 16 Del Mar Theater 1124 Pacific Ave.
 Santa Cruz No charge, donations appreciated.